-The road transport sector operates in a very competitive environment with fuel as a large input.
-Small improvements in fuel efficiency or changes in fuel costs can have a significant impact on profit and competitiveness.
+The road transport sector operates in a competitive environment with fuel as a large input.
+Even small improvements in fuel efficiency or changes in fuel costs can have a major impact on profit and competitiveness.

 Road freight operators tend to keep aggregate fuel records across the entire fleet rather than on individual vehicles.
-High-level aggregated data doesn’t show which vehicles and drivers are performing well or poorly.
+This is insufficient to show which vehicles and drivers are performing well or poorly.

-Fuel data should be captured, at a minimum, for different segments of the fleet.
-Ideally, it should be on a vehicle-by-vehicle basis.
-Monitoring of data from fuel cards, vehicle management systems, GPS and telematics can be progressively improved to be more cost effective.
+Fuel data should be captured for different segments of the fleet and on a vehicle-by-vehicle basis.
+Monitoring of fuel cards, vehicle management systems, GPS and telematics can be progressively improved to be more cost effective.

-Importantly, fuel consumption and productivity should be analysed in the context of load weight using a metric such as ‘per tonne-kilometre’.
-Most trucks are not equipped to accurately measure load weight, but can be retrofitted at reasonable cost.
+Fuel consumption and productivity should be analysed in context of load weight using a metric such as ‘per tonne-kilometre’, or by volume for some duty cycles.
+Most trucks are not equipped to accurately measure load weight but can be retrofitted with onboard scales at reasonable cost.

 Improved driver skills can bring large benefits to a company’s fuel efficiency.
-Companies can invest in driver training and incentives to encourage drivers to enhance skills such as:
+Energy consumption can vary by as much as 30% among drivers, even for the same route.
+Companies can invest in driver training such as:

 - anticipating traffic